|

 Condition insights

-Note: This feature is applicable only for drives.
+Note: This feature applies only to motors.

 Annual maintenance plan: shows preventive maintenance and condition-based maintenance schedules for a drive and its lifecycle status.
-Refer to the
+Refer to the video below.

 It includes the following details:

 Overall maintenance status.
-For example, the status marked as Green indicates good asset status, and Red indicates the plan
+For example, the status marked as Green indicates good asset status, and Red indicates the plan for maintenance advice.

 Next standard preventive maintenance date (month and year).